Bill 96 for English-language education in Québec

 - Pass the French Exit Exam (épreuve uniforme de français (EUF)) at the end of the college program; and

-- Pass three courses specific to their program given in French (as of Fall 2024), excluding language of instruction and second language courses as well as physical education courses.
+- Pass three courses specific to their program given in French, excluding language of instruction and second language courses as well as physical education courses.

 Note that students who continue their college education in a program in English begun before June 30, 2023, do not have to take the EUF.
 However, the graduation requirements described above do apply to students who change programs after July 1, 2023.